Shivvam/formik-antd-frontend-jur/README.md

 Run the following command

+- You can directly visit the url : https://formik-antd-frontend-jur.vercel.app/
+OR
-- Clone the Repository in to local directory
+- Run the following commands:-

 ```
 git clone https://github.com/Shivvam/formik-antd-frontend-jur.git